Nell Mead Logo

 Why choose me for Pre-Operative Physiotherapy?

-If you’re considering undergoing orthopedic surgery, such as a hip replacement, knee replacement, ligament reconstruction, or bunionectomy, it’s crucial to find a skilled physiotherapist to work with you pre-operatively.
+If you’re considering undergoing orthopaedic surgery, such as a hip replacement, knee replacement, ligament reconstruction, or bunionectomy, it’s crucial to find a skilled physiotherapist to work with you pre-operatively.

 Pre-operative therapy can help optimise your recovery and improve outcomes by addressing any pre-existing conditions, improving strength and range of motion, and preparing you mentally for the surgery.
 A great surgeon alone is not enough; successful pre & post-operative rehabilitation is just as important as the surgery itself.